The wrong time to go bust: investors wary of distressed Lebanon debt

 A total of $239.6 million of the debt was traded on Monday, according to MarketAxess data, the highest in several weeks, but still short of levels reached earlier this year when local banks, which hold the largest chunk of the debt, sold some of their holdings to foreign funds.

-Distressed debt veterans Greylock Capital and Switzerland-base Mangart Advisors have begun organising talks between some bond holders and other interested investors.
+Distressed debt veterans Greylock Capital and Switzerland-base Mangart Advisors have begun organizing talks between some bond holders and other interested investors.